vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 * **An Internet-connected Linux bootstrap machine** The bootstrap machine can be a local device such as a laptop or a virtual machine running in, for example, VMware Workstation or Fusion.
 You will use the bootstrap machine to create the AWS VPC and jumpbox.
 The bootstrap machine:

-  * Is not inside the internet-restricted environment or is able to access the domains listed in Proxy Server Allowlist.
+  * Is not inside the Internet-restricted environment or is able to access the domains listed in Proxy Server Allowlist.
   * Has the Docker client app installed.
   * Has [imgpkg](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-install-cli.html) installed.
   * Has the latest version of yq installed.